 - 1.1.
 This representation has been prepared by Ridge LLP on behalf of Ecotricity Group Ltd in relation to the consultation on the Stroud District Local Plan Review: Emerging Strategy - November 2018 (LPR).
 Ecotricity is the longstanding promoter of Land at M5 Junction 13, West of Stonehouse. - 1.2.
-The adopted Stroud District Local Plan (LP) sets out the Council's strategy for distributing development within the District.
-The plan was approved in November 2015. - 1.3.
-In line with best practice, the District Council has now commenced the process of reviewing the operative LP.
+The Stroud District Local Plan (LP) sets out the Council's strategy for distributing development within the District.
+The plan was adopted in November 2015. - 1.3.
+In line with best practice the District Council has now commenced the process of reviewing the operative LP.
 An Issues and Options paper was released for consultation during the autumn of 2017.
 Submissions made to that consultation paper highlight that a lack of jobs within Stroud District is of great concern to local people; meaning that many people living within the area need to commute to larger city areas for employment.
 That consultation process also highlights the most popular locational choice for additional growth is along the M5 corridor. - 1.4.
 Following detailed consideration of the responses received from the 2017 Issues and Options consultation, the District Council has now published its emerging development strategy in the form of the LPR.
 The LPR illustrates how the District seeks to meet its growth requirements over the next 20 years identifying sites for potential development. - 1.5.
 On behalf of Ecotricity, Ridge LLP have made the following three representations to the LPR;

-Referencing site PS06: New Lawn Housing

-• Referencing site PS20a: M5 Junction 13

-• Referencing site PS20b: M5 Junction 13
+Referencing site PS06: New Lawn Housing Referencing site PS20a: M5 Junction 13 Referencing site PS20b: M5 Junction 13

 1.6.
-It is noted that there is a typological error within the LPR, with sites PS20a and PS20b incorrectly referenced; PS20a should reference the sports stadium and community uses and PS20b should reference the employment, canal and open space.
+It is noted that within the LPR, sites PS20a and PS20b are incorrectly referenced; PS20a should reference the sports stadium and community uses and PS20b should reference the employment, canal and open space.
 The plan accompanying PS20 is detailed below.
-Furthermore, it is noted that the site area for PS20b is incorrect; the total site area is some 23 ha rather than the stated 10 ha.

 1.7.
-The representation subject of this document makes specific reference to site PS20b which states;
+The representation which is the subject of this document makes specific reference to site PS20a which states;